LucestDail/teametastorage/README.md

 If you want to check this project, follow the below building step "How to run this source code" and try this url.
 [This url](http://teametastorage.com/)
+you can test it with admin account(ID:admin / PW:admin)

 ## How to run this source code